Women Around the World Who ROCK

 Riot leaders: Unity the Strongest Chain

 Women were at the barricades near this statue on Noordermarkt and elsewhere in Jordaan and other neighborhoods.
-Visit the statue, titled Unity the Strongest Chain on a Saturday and enjoy the enticing market at 400-year-old Noordermarkt square as well.
+Visit the statue, titled Unity the Strongest Chain, on a Saturday and enjoy the enticing market at 400-year-old Noordermarkt square as well.
 The Noordermarkt, once called the Princenmarkt, was a rag and patch market where women would repair clothing.
 Stroll a few blocks to imagine the height of the riot on Tweede Goudsbloemdwarsstraat street.

 Anne Frank

-Your Jordaan meander may include a visit to the amazing Anne Frank House at Westermarkt 20.
+Your Jordaan exploration may include a visit to the amazing Anne Frank House at Westermarkt 20.
 Do go, but look below in the Plantage neighborhood section for another way to bring home the scope of the death and imprisonment of some 107,000 Jewish people—children like Anne Frank, too—along with homesexuals, disabled people, Romas, and others.
 Find brave women who resisted.

 Helena Mercier